-VERMILLION, S.D. – The College of Arts & Sciences at the University of South Dakota named its annual faculty award winners at a virtual college meeting in April.
+VERMILLION, S.D. – The College of Arts & Sciences at the University of South Dakota named its 2021 faculty award winners.

 The Doyle award is made possible thanks to a gift from Monsignor James Michael Doyle, former chair of religious studies at USD and a prominent theologian inducted into the South Dakota Hall of Fame.